MurtazaMajid/Awam-Asist-Citizen-Services-Navigation-RAG-Chatbot/README.md

 5. Add the `GROQ_API_KEY` environment variable under the Variables tab
 6. Railway will build and deploy automatically

-Your API will be live at a URL like `https://your-app-name.up.railway.app`.

 ### Frontend on Vercel

 The frontend is a static site (HTML + CSS + JS) with no build step required.